alanng10/class-lang/Docue/Article/Compute/a.md

 Set dest var with the value of byte int at the memory index of source var.
 Syntax: mbf dest, source

+## Moi
+Set dest var with the value of current operate memory index.
+Syntax: moi dest

 ## Toi
 Go to operate at memory index of source var.
 Syntax: toi source